Forensic Psychology for Clinicians PG (6307.3)

 Band 4 2021 (Standard Course Commenced After 1 Jan 2021)

-Learning outcomesa) Demonstrate knowledge of the criminal justice and legal systems and awareness of issues relating to psychologists working in forensic areas, including forensic mental health, correctional psychology, and personal injury
+1. Knowledge of the criminal justice and legal systems and awareness of issues relating to psychologists working in forensic areas, including forensic mental health, correctional psychology, and personal injury;

-b) Demonstrate understanding of practical issues associated with the court system, including appearing in court, and preparing psychological reports for the court
+2. Understanding of practical issues associated with the court system, including appearing in court, and preparing psychological reports for the court;

-c) Demonstrate understanding of the principles of evidence-based practice in the design, implementation, and evaluation of assessment and intervention practices with different forensic clients
+3. Understanding of the principles of evidence-based practice in the design, implementation, and evaluation of assessment and intervention practices with different forensic clients; and

-d) Demonstrate awareness of ethical issues involved in forensic psychology practice and use of the APS Code of Ethics and its accompanying Guidelines, and other relevant sources, to resolve ethical questions
+4. An awareness of ethical issues involved in forensic psychology practice and use of the APS Code of Ethics and its accompanying Guidelines, and other relevant sources, to resolve ethical questions.

 Graduate attributes1.
 UC graduates are professional - communicate effectively